fatiyildiz/AWS---Cloud-Infrastructure/README.md

 - Step 17-18: Create Lambda function

-- Step 17-18: Create S3 Event and set it as trigger for Lambda Function
+- Step 17-18: Create an S3 Event and set it as a trigger for Lambda Function

 ## Notes

-- RDS database should be located in private subnet. just EC2 machines that has ALB security group can talk with RDS.
+- RDS database should be located in a private subnet. just EC2 machines that have an ALB security group can talk with RDS.

-- RDS is located on private groups and only EC2s can talk with it on port 3306
+- RDS is located in private groups and only EC2s can talk with it on port 3306

 - ALB is located public subnet and it redirects traffic from http to https

-- EC2's are located in private subnets and only ALB can talk with them
+- EC2s are located in private subnets and only ALB can talk with them

 ## Resources